honeycombio/refinery/rules_conditions.md

 When a `Field` is absent in all spans within a trace, the associated rule does not apply to that trace.

-A `Field` is always a single string
+A `Field` is always a single string.
 A `Field` is always matched by exact comparison.
 No transformations for case or punctuation are performed.